Image

 Penalties for Violent Crimes in Illinois

 Violent crime convictions in Williamson County, IL can bring lengthy prison sentences, steep fines, and extended supervision.
-Sentences vary based on the offense class, aggravating factors, prior convictions, and any mandatory minimums.
+Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.

 Typical Sentencing Ranges